Roberto Mancini Profile

 Italy had hit rock bottom with their humiliating failure to qualify for the 2018 World Cup.
-He was handed a two-year deal with an automatic extension to be activated if Mancini could guide Italy to the 2020 European Championships.
+He was handed a two-year deal with an automatic extension to be activated if Mancini could guide Italy to the 2020 European Championship.

-Under Mancini, Italy achieved its longest competitive international winning streak.
+Under Mancini, Italy achieved their longest competitive international winning streak.
 The Azzurri won 11 straight matches under Mancini between 2019 and 2020 before a 1-1 draw against Bosnia-Herzegovina in the UEFA Nations League brought that run to an end.

 Italy lost just twice in the first 27 matches of the Mancini era, and were once again considered to be among Europe's elite teams.

 Nevertheless, despite the unbeaten run, Italy were considered outsiders ahead of Euro 2020.

 They quickly served notice of their intentions by easing through the group stage with three wins from three, while keeping successive clean sheets.

 Austria and Belgium were seen off in the knockout stages before penalties were needed to eliminate Spain in the semi-final.

 Spot-kicks were once again needed in the final, with goalkeeper Gianluigi Donnarumma saving two and seeing another hit the post as England were defeat 3-2 following a 1-1 draw.
 The final also marked Italy's 34th game without defeat.